mjyoung/API-Command-Line-Tool/README.md

 Note:
 The Watson API CLI is not necessarily intended to hand-hold a first-time user through the application and API set up process.
 It is intended to allow seasoned users to do tasks more efficiently by using the command-line.

+## Usage
+In the command line, type `ibmwatson` for a list of commands.

 ## To-do:
 * Longer commands:
 * ibmwatson adapt --mr --hashtag "ios, osx, apple" --keyword "iphone" --location "brazil"